 As part of this research, we have built a novel framework to automatically track details about how a consumer’s private data is stored, used and shared by a Cloud provider.
 We have created a semantically rich data privacy ontology and integrated it with the properties of blockchain, to develop an automated access-control and audit mechanism, called LinkShare, that enforces users’ data privacy policies when sharing their data across third parties.

 We are also working on ensuring accountability for data sharing in cloud, by building upon LinkShare to incorporate a secure and efficient system for End-to- End provenance.
 We are trying to bring in the policy(ies) which a transaction is passed through into the fold in order to achieve provenance.
 Our primary technical challenge is to provide people better visibility and control over their data, and at the same time ensure swift, accountable and appropriate data ﬂow.
 Our research specifically tries to address the issue of data compliance and policy enforcement as desired by the end-user.
 We concur that decisions regarding the collection, sharing, and use of Personally Identifiable Information (PII) must take into account both ethical and privacy considerations.

 Faculty from UMBC : Dr. Karuna P Joshi

 Students: Agniva Banerjee

-This project is supported in part by NSF/DoD.
+This project was supported in part by DoD supplement to NSF Center CHMPR.

 - Agniva Banerjee and Karuna Pande Joshi”, Link Before You Share: Managing Privacy Policies through Blockchain, 4th International Workshop on Privacy and Security of Big Data (PSBD 2017), in conjunction with 2017 IEEE International Conference on Big Data (IEEE BigData 2017)